Tenryu Shincha Saemirodori

 Hand-harvested shincha from the Tenryu region of Shizuoka, Japan, comes from Saemidori shrubs that were shaded for seven days before harvest.
 The tea has been very gently processed with very little steaming and only a light final heating, which brings out the naturalness and flavor diversity of the Saemidori cultivar.
 The beautifully crafted, elongated needle-shaped leaves have an intense, sweetly cooling aroma with hints of green pepper.
 Bright green infusion of delicate, creamy smooth, balanced flavor with a pleasant sweetness, a trace of green asparagus and sweet peas in the lingering aftertaste.

-How to prepare Shincha
+How to brew Shincha

 Use 5 grams of tea leaves for 0.5 litre of boiling water cooled to 65-70 °C, steep for 60 seconds.
 Infuse the second infusion for 30 seconds and the third for 60 seconds.
 Feel free to experiment with steeping time, water temperature, and the amount of tea leaves.
 You can also read our articles on tea preparation and water quality.
 These tea leaves are also suitable for Asian-style preparation, which includes multiple infusions: you steep 5 grams of tea leaves per 150 ml of water that has boiled and cooled to 55–60 ᵒC for 20 seconds, and in the following three infusions, you steep the leaves for 30, 40, and 50 seconds, respectively.
 You can also try steeping the leaves in lukewarm water at 37 ᵒC for 7 minutes, or in slowly melting ice.